bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 ### Obtain cross compiled samba software
 Make sure that there is a subdirectory under the base working directory containing the cross compiled samba software.

-The procedure assumes that the directory structure of the samba software directory is as per the default instructions in INSTRUCTIONS_CROSS_COMPILE.md .
-Specifically the binaries and associated files should all be in the usr/local/ subdirectory.
+This will be called **cross** if the procedure in INSTRUCTIONS_CROSS_COMPILE.md has been followed.

 If you have downloaded a pre-compiled archive then copy it to the base working directory and extract it as per the following